President Donald Trump Announces Executive Order That Will End Family Separations At United States Border

 According to CBS4, President Donald Trump has announced that he will use the power of the executive order to end the process of family separations that currently takes place concerning illegal immigrants attempting to cross the Mexico-U.S. border.

 After a furor of interest that has rocked the social media world, nearly every mainstream media outlet playing video clips of distressed and crying migrant children held in temporary detention centers while their presumptive parents are either processed, investigated, or attempted to be found.
-This highly emotional narrative has played out alongside a legislative bit of sparring between bills tabled by Senator Ted Cruz and denied by Democrats who wanted to include amnesty riders.
+This highly emotional narrative has played out alongside a legislative bit of sparring between bills tabled by Senator Ted Cruz and denied by Democrats who wanted to include amnesty riders in their own legislation.

 President Trump has today stated that he will be taking initiative to end the debate by the authority of the office vested in him by American voters.